-4 And as distinct of project management as any other.
-Nothing in computing is special for project management.
+5 And as distinct of project management as any other.
+Nothing in computing is special for project management (or even acquisition).
 But that's another debate.

-5 First hand.
-And nearly nobody ever asked me to prove my Apple][c self-acquired and hard earned skills ; which shows too that autodidacts skills probably do not age well.
+6 First hand.
+And nearly nobody ever asked me to prove my Apple][c hard earned skills; which shows too that autodidacts skills probably do not age well.
 But the 65SC816 hardware bugs were real and instructive.
 The community too.

-6 The juxtaposition of several point to point security mechanisms does not make a distributed security system, even if there are many of them, especially if there many of them, and then the protocols start short-falling.
+7 The juxtaposition of several point to point security mechanisms does not make a distributed security system, even if there are many of them - especially if there many of them - then the protocols start short-falling.

-7 The aeronautical domain is taken as an example here both for personal reasons and given the expected audience of the lecture.
+8 The aeronautical domain is taken as an example here both for personal reasons and given the expected audience of the lecture.
 Next targets are starting to appear.